-Uniontown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Uniontown does not have a public transit system used by locals to get to and from work.

-The education level of Uniontown citizens is substantially higher than the typical US community, as 30.38% of adults in Uniontown have at least a bachelor's degree.
+The overall education level of Uniontown is somewhat higher than in the average US city of 21.84%: 25.32% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Uniontown in 2010 was $27,266, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $109,064 for a family of four.
+The per capita income in Uniontown in 2010 was $29,622, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,488 for a family of four.
 However, Uniontown contains both very wealthy and poor people as well.

 The people who call Uniontown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Uniontown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Uniontown include Irish, English, Italian, and Polish.
+Important ancestries of people in Uniontown include Irish, English, Polish, and Italian.

 The most common language spoken in Uniontown is English.
 Other important languages spoken here include Polish and French.